std2main/bitwardenrs_heroku/README.md

 ## Dependency
 * Heroku-Postgresql
-  * Free tier provides 10000 rows that is enough for 10 peoples.
+  * Free tier provides 10000 rows that is enough for 10 people.
   * My 5 year old vault contains 800 passwords and consumed 1000 rows in pgsql.

 ## Limitation